Rocket Lab USA (NASDAQ:RKLB) Stock Rating Reaffirmed by Cantor Fitzgerald

-Cantor Fitzgerald reiterated their overweight rating on shares of Rocket Lab USA (NASDAQ:RKLB – Free Report) in a research note released on Monday morning, Benzinga reports.
-Cantor Fitzgerald currently has a $7.00 price objective on the rocket manufacturer’s stock.
+Rocket Lab USA (NASDAQ:RKLB – Get Free Report)‘s stock had its “overweight” rating reissued by research analysts at Cantor Fitzgerald in a research note issued to investors on Monday, Benzinga reports.
+They currently have a $7.00 target price on the rocket manufacturer’s stock.
+Cantor Fitzgerald’s price target would indicate a potential downside of 24.16% from the company’s current price.

-A number of other equities research analysts have also recently weighed in on RKLB.
-The Goldman Sachs Group started coverage on Rocket Lab USA in a report on Tuesday, June 11th.
-They issued a neutral rating and a $4.50 price target on the stock.
-JMP Securities began coverage on Rocket Lab USA in a research report on Thursday, September 12th.
-They issued a market perform rating for the company.
-Morgan Stanley downgraded Rocket Lab USA from an overweight rating to an equal weight rating and cut their price target for the stock from $8.00 to $6.00 in a research note on Monday, July 15th.
-BTIG Research began coverage on shares of Rocket Lab USA in a report on Wednesday, June 26th.
-They set a neutral rating for the company.
-Finally, Roth Mkm reaffirmed a buy rating and issued a $7.00 price target on shares of Rocket Lab USA in a report on Tuesday, June 18th.
-Five equities research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-According to MarketBeat, Rocket Lab USA currently has an average rating of Moderate Buy and a consensus target price of $6.86.
+RKLB has been the topic of a number of other research reports.
+The Goldman Sachs Group began coverage on shares of Rocket Lab USA in a research report on Tuesday, June 11th.
+They issued a “neutral” rating and a $4.50 price target on the stock.
+BTIG Research assumed coverage on shares of Rocket Lab USA in a research report on Wednesday, June 26th.
+They set a “neutral” rating for the company.
+Roth Mkm reaffirmed a “buy” rating and issued a $7.00 price target on shares of Rocket Lab USA in a research report on Tuesday, June 18th.
+Citigroup boosted their price objective on Rocket Lab USA from $5.45 to $7.00 and gave the stock a “buy” rating in a research report on Wednesday, August 14th.
+Finally, Morgan Stanley lowered Rocket Lab USA from an “overweight” rating to an “equal weight” rating and lowered their target price for the company from $8.00 to $6.00 in a report on Monday, July 15th.
+Five equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat.com, Rocket Lab USA presently has an average rating of “Hold” and a consensus target price of $6.68.

-Rocket Lab USA (NASDAQ:RKLB – Get Free Report) last announced its quarterly earnings data on Thursday, August 8th.
-The rocket manufacturer reported ($0.08) EPS for the quarter, beating the consensus estimate of ($0.10) by $0.02.
-The firm had revenue of $106.25 million during the quarter, compared to analysts’ expectations of $105.47 million.
-Rocket Lab USA had a negative net margin of 54.17% and a negative return on equity of 34.12%.
-The business’s revenue for the quarter was up 71.2% compared to the same quarter last year.
-During the same quarter last year, the business earned ($0.10) earnings per share.
-As a group, sell-side analysts forecast that Rocket Lab USA will post -0.39 EPS for the current fiscal year.
+Rocket Lab USA (NASDAQ:RKLB – Get Free Report) last announced its quarterly earnings results on Thursday, August 8th.
+The rocket manufacturer reported ($0.08) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.10) by $0.02.
+Rocket Lab USA had a negative return on equity of 34.12% and a negative net margin of 54.17%.
+The company had revenue of $106.25 million during the quarter, compared to analysts’ expectations of $105.47 million.
+During the same quarter in the previous year, the firm earned ($0.10) earnings per share.
+The business’s quarterly revenue was up 71.2% compared to the same quarter last year.
+Sell-side analysts forecast that Rocket Lab USA will post -0.39 earnings per share for the current fiscal year.

 Insider Buying and Selling